-MEDICATION ADMINISTRATION AND CONSENT FORM
+SELF-MEDICATION ADMINISTRATION AND PARENT CONSENT FORM

 Student's Name:

 Date of Birth: Year Group:

-To be completed by Pa ırent:
+To be completed by Pare ent:

 Name of medication

-Preparation supplied tablet, ointment l eg
+Preparation supplied eg, tablet, ointment

 Dose

 Frequency

-Date medication con nmenced
+Date medication comr nenced

-Date medication con npleted
+Date medication comp pleted

-= - - medication when needed.
-I confirm hen they should self-administer this
+that my child understan medication. ds the reason for this medication above medication when needed.
+I confirm and when they should self-administer this

-- take this medication they shou it can be recorded on the sch uld inform the school reception staff, ool's database.
+• hen they take this medication the oS, so that it can be recorded on t ey should inform the school reception staff

-Parent signature:
+Parent signature: Date:

-Date:
+If appropriate: Head of Boarding House e signature: Date: